mkallipo/affiliation-matching/README.md

-🚀 This is still work in progress.
-The repository and this file will be updated every Sunday.
+🚀 This is still a work in progress, and thus the repository may not always be up-to-date.
+However, I will incorporate improvements and bug fixes regularly.

 # Matching Repository